-life lived consciously is lived with aliveness, wholeness and a felt-sense of intimate relationship with all life, aligned with our deepest integrity, with undefended authenticity, and with spontaneous joy; this is the core teaching of all the paths.
+life lived consciously is lived with aliveness, wholeness and a felt-sense of intimate relationship with all life, aligned with our deepest integrity, with undefended authenticity and spontaneous joy; this is the core teaching of all the paths.

 The privately-circulated discourses given in English in the early 20th Century by the Sufi master Hazrat Pir-o-Murshid Inayat Khan to his initiates are a comprehensive course in consciously crafting an authentic life, freeing ourselves from mechanically living-out our childhood and cultural programming and self-imposed limitation, and in accessing realms of deep joy and peace that are normally very rare for human beings.